2010 Sacagawea Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Historical sale prices demonstrate the range of values this coin has achieved in the marketplace.
+Historical sale prices demonstrate the range of values this coin has achieved.

 Current marketplace dynamics reflect how collectors approach this Native American dollar.